mind-inria/mri-nufft/README.rst

   $ cd mri-nufft
   $ pip install -e .[doc]
-  $ python -m sphinx-build docs docs_build
+  $ python -m sphinx docs docs_build

 To view the html doc locally you can use ::